 Gambling should be seen as entertainment and not as a means of making money.
 It is best to look at gambling as spending on entertainment, and do not chase your losses.

 As well as helping yourself, there is also a host of professional resources out there to help problem gamblers.
 If you're based in the US and think you need some help, check out the following links and only once you feel confident that you can gamble responsibly, should you ante-up online.
+Part of responsible gambling is understanding the gambling laws where you live; you can check your state’s gambling status with our dedicated guide.

 National Council on Problem Gambling: